-A: All visitors are required to take the shuttle bus from Aspen Highlands between June 13th and October 4th, 2020 between the hours of 8am and 5pm.
-When buses are not in operation, all vehicles may access the area if the road has been opened for the season.
+For typical years, when buses are not in operation, all vehicles may access the area if the road has been opened for the season.
 The road typically opens when the snow has melted and the road has often required plowed in late spring.

 Q: Can you visit Maroon Bells in winter?

 A: Yes, but it takes more effort than in fall and summer.
 While Maroon Creek Road is closed to vehicles from late fall until late spring, you can still crosscountry ski, snow bike, snowshoe, hike, or take a snowmobile the 12.4 miles round-trip to access the bells.
 There is a cross-country ski track along the road as well as a groomed snowmobile track.
 T-Lazy-7 Ranch offers snowmobile tours to the lake, weather permitting.

 Q: When is the road to Maroon Bells open?

 A: Maroon Creek Road is open to vehicular traffic late spring until late fall.
 The road is not plowed in winter beginning at T-Lazy-7 Ranch, and will become closed as soon as snow renders the road impassable.
 Please contact the United States Forest Service to confirm whether the road is open before your trip.
 970-925-3445.

 Q: How Far is Maroon Bells from Denver?

 A: The drive from Denver to the shuttle pick up for Maroon Bells (Maroon Bells Basecamp) is 3.5 hours.